apollo

 FAQs

-Liviguard Injection 10 ml converts toxic, harmful ammonia into non-toxic urea, which is eliminated via the urine.
+Liviguard Injection converts toxic, harmful ammonia into non-toxic urea, which is eliminated via the urine.
 It serves as a stimulus for hepatic glutamine synthesis that could be defective in acute and chronic liver disease.

-Liviguard Injection 10 ml may be indicated to treat hepatic encephalopathy.
+Liviguard Injection may be indicated to treat hepatic encephalopathy.
 It helps improve psychometric function in patients with hepatic encephalopathy.
 Hepatic encephalopathy is a liver disease in which the liver does not remove toxins from the body, leading to brain function loss.

 Disclaimer